CodePath-at-UCI/ios-course/Unit4/README.md

         - APICaller line 35: `MovieBaseURL.Poster.rawValue`
         - APICaller line 40: `MovieBaseURL.Backdrop.rawValue`

-Bonus (if you have extra time):
+8. Bonus (if you have extra time):
-    - let the students spend the remaining time updating their Twitter assignment to use models instead of JSON
+    - Let the students spend the remaining time updating their Twitter assignment to use models instead of JSON